Cursing of the fig tree: The symbol of the fig tree in Hebrew scripture

-John McEvilly gives a Catholic interpretation in his Gospel commentary, writing that the episode can be regarded as a prophetic parable.
-And that Jesus had previously performed all His miracles as proof of "His merciful benevolence", but now also He confirms the faith of His disciples, instead by displaying the rigours of His justice.
-In cursing the fig-tree, He shows "His justice on the sinners who bring forth not the expected fruits of grace."
-Since even though a person should only expect fruit from a tree in its season, God by contrast always has the right to expect from us the fruits of righteousness and piety.
+John McEvilly gives a Catholic interpretation in his gospel commentary, writing that the episode can be regarded as a prophetic parable, and that Jesus had previously performed all his miracles as proof of "His merciful benevolence", but now also he confirms the faith of his disciples, instead by displaying the rigours of his justice.
+In cursing the fig-tree, he shows "His justice on the sinners who bring forth not the expected fruits of grace."
+Since even though a person should only expect fruit from a tree in its season, God by contrast always has the right to expect from mankind the fruits of righteousness and piety.
 McEvilly further states that "in punishment of our sterility, God will strike us with still greater spiritual barrenness and decay."

-Also, the fruit of the Tree of the Knowledge of Good and Evil is traditionally held to be a fig tree, given the proximate reference in the Book of Genesis (chapter 3 verse 7) to Adam and Eve sewing together fig leaves to make clothes.
+The fruit of the Tree of the Knowledge of Good and Evil was also traditionally held to be a fig tree, given the proximate reference in the Book of Genesis (chapter 3 verse 7) to Adam and Eve sewing together fig leaves to make clothes.
 Some commentators have used this connection to explain Jesus' cursing of the fig tree as Jesus attacking that which brought sin and death into the world, and such just days before the Crucifixion when Jesus conquers death, cf. 1 Corinthians 15.

-Gospel of Mark, 11:12–25
+Gospel of Mark 11:12–25

-Most scholars believe that Mark was the first gospel and was used as a source by the authors of Matthew and Luke.
-Mark uses the cursing of the barren fig tree to bracket and comment on his story of the Jewish temple: Jesus and his disciples are on their way to Jerusalem when Jesus curses a fig tree because it bears no fruit; in Jerusalem he drives the money-changers from the temple; and the next morning the disciples find that the fig tree has withered and died, with the implied message that the temple is cursed and will wither because, like the fig tree, it failed to produce the fruit of righteousness.
-The episode concludes with a discourse on the power of prayer, leading some scholars to interpret this, rather than the eschatological aspect, as its primary motif, but at chapter 13 verse 28 Mark has Jesus again use the image of the fig tree to make plain that Jerusalem will fall and the Jewish nation be brought to an end before their generation passes away.
+Most scholars believe that the Gospel of Mark was the first gospel and was used as a source by the authors of Matthew and Luke.
+Mark uses the cursing of the barren fig tree to bracket and comment on the story of the Jewish temple: Jesus and his disciples are on their way to Jerusalem when Jesus curses a fig tree because it bears no fruit; in Jerusalem he drives the money-changers from the temple; and the next morning the disciples find that the fig tree has withered and died, with the implied message that the temple is cursed and will wither because, like the fig tree, it failed to produce the fruit of righteousness.
+The episode concludes with a discourse on the power of prayer, leading some scholars to interpret this, rather than the eschatological aspect, as its primary motif, but at Mark 13:28 Mark has Jesus again use the image of the fig tree to make plain that Jerusalem will fall and the Jewish nation be brought to an end before their generation passes away.